Fundamentals Data provided by Morningstar.Data provided by Morningstar.

-Ms Chow has more than 20 years experience working with global blue-chip consumer product multinationals in a range of executive and non-executive positions in general management, strategy, marketing as well as technology and innovation.
+Ms Chow has more than 20 years of experience working with global blue-chip consumer product multinationals in a range of executive and non-executive positions in general management, strategy, marketing as well as technology and innovation.
 Her early career concentrated on business analytics, brand equity and marketing.
-Jacqueline is currently a Non-Executive Director of Coles Group Limited.
-Other business and market experience Jacqueline has significant global experience driving strategic growth and innovation across customer and consumer brands for the likes of Fonterra, Campbell Arnott's and the Kellogg Company.
+She has global experience driving strategic growth and innovation across customer and consumer brands for the likes of Fonterra, Campbell Arnott's and the Kellogg Company.
 She was previously Deputy Chair of Global Dairy Platform and a Director of Fisher & Paykel Appliances in New Zealand, Dairy Partners Americas, the Riddet Institute (Massey University NZ) and The Arnott's Foundation.
 In her role with McKinsey & Company RTS, she advises clients across resources, retail, financial services, telecommunications and consumer sectors on organisational change and high performance culture.
-Other commitments Jacqueline is a Non-Executive Director of the Australia-Israel Chamber of Commerce and a senior advisor with McKinsey & Company RTS.
-She is Chair of the Risk and Reputation Committee and a member of the People Committee.
+She is Non-Executive Director of the Australia-Israel Chamber of Commerce and a senior advisor with McKinsey & Company RTS.
+She is also a member of Chief Executive Women.
+She is Chair of the Risk and Reputation committee and a member of the People and Investment committee.

 |Mrs Michelle McPherson||Deputy Chief Executive OfficerChief Financial Officer||Sep 2008||

 |Ms Roslyn Toms||Group Executive - Legal and Chief Risk OfficerCompany Secretary||Apr 2013||

 |Mr Jordan French||Senior Corporate CounselJoint Company Secretary||Aug 2017||

 |James Barr||Chief Executive International Visitors||